nelsonc016/P5_Projects/README.md

 in each folder and it'll open up a web browser to be able to view the program.
 There are ther attached files within the program t hat are used to run to program.

+DISCLAIMER: It's better to view my projects "P5JSPRESENTATION.zip" and "P5JSNELSONSGAME.zip" through my link below as they are able to run better.
+You will be able to find them as "PRJT3ART151" and "ART151FNLPRJT".

-To view my rough drafts and sketches: https://editor.p5js.org/nelsonc016/sketches
+To view my rough drafts and projects: https://editor.p5js.org/nelsonc016/sketches